 Treasurer Skills

-A Treasurer must have the technical ability to oversee a company’s financial matters, as well as having a vision and skills to create or improve the company’s corporate strategy and promote its growth.
-A person who would excel in this role needs to be motivated, good at solving problems, communicative and authoritative.
-Because this individual would be in charge of a firm’s finances, they need to be trustworthy, ethical and to have integrity.
+A treasurer must have the technical ability to oversee a company’s financial matters and have a vision and skills to create or improve its corporate strategy and promote its growth.
+Someone excelling in this role must be motivated, good at solving problems, communicative and authoritative.
+Because these individuals would be in charge of a firm’s finances, they must be trustworthy, ethical and have integrity.

 Insights from a Treasurer